SankyStuff/Chatting-Platform-Utilizing-Gesture-Based-Emoji-Detection/README.md

 ## Abstract

-Every aspect of human life is slowly getting computerized and gradually turning electronic.
+Every aspect of human life is slowly getting computerized and gradually turning electronic.
 This has made a range of tasks a lot easier and accessible for people from all walks of life.
 Unfortunately, this rapid computerization and the ever changing landscape of electronics has given birth to a new class of computer - illiterate individuals.
-Such individuals exist due to the lack of accessibility to latest electronic gadgets, or humansocial problems like old age.
+Such individuals exist due to the lack of accessibility to latest electronic gadgets, or human-social problems like old age.
 There is a need to make technology fun and easier to use for individuals belonging to such classes.
 The very primary use of internet-based networking is text-based communications namely: e-mails, texts chats, blogs, etc. The text